rbalreira/personal-website-v2/README.md

 ## Getting Started

-This project was generated with [Angular CLI][Angular-CLI-url] version 16.1.1.<br />To get a local copy up and running follow these simple example steps.
+This project was generated with [Angular CLI][Angular-CLI-url] version 16.1.1.<br />
+To get a local copy up and running follow these simple example steps:

 ### Clone the repo